Explore the town that sits just outside Stone Mountain Park with this guide to things to do, places to stay and great restaurants.

 Stone Mountain Manor

-Set on the edge of Stone Mountain Park, Stone Mountain Manor is in the historic downtown with antebellum-style architecture.
-Rooms come with free WiFi, luxurious king beds, high-end toiletries and daily gourmet breakfast.
+Set on the edge of Stone Mountain Park, Stone Mountain Manor is in the historic downtown.
+Rooms come with free WiFi, luxurious king beds and daily gourmet breakfast.

 Stillwell Bed & Breakfast

-Stillwell Bed & Breakfast is another bed and breakfast in Stone Mountain Village featuring spacious rooms and daily Southern-style breakfast.
-It’s also said to be haunted.
+Stillwell Bed & Breakfast is a said-to-be haunted bed-and-breakfast with spacious rooms and a daily Southern-style breakfast.

 Stone Mountain Park Campground